wonderlic/lrs/README.md

 5. Copy folder to the server (without `.git` and `package.json`:))
 6. Create Web site in IIS and add corresponding site bindings and permissions
+7. To generate results into results collection from existing data in statements collection install "co" module via npm and run:

+    `node migration/exec.js`

 Resources
 -----------